len23/Capstone-Health-Directory/README.md

 ##

-All rights reserved to  Mathew Njuguna, Sam Achola project and Lenin Montalvo
+All rights reserved to Mathew Njuguna, Sam Achola and Lenin Montalvo.